-Daily disposable lenses come in individual packages and are only worn for a single day and then replaced with a new pair the next day.
-It’s no secret that replacing your contacts more often keeps your eyes healthier and happier, which is why daily disposable lenses are becoming so popular, but there are many other factors to consider before you make your choice.
+Daily disposable lenses come in individual packages, worn for a single day, and then replaced with a new pair the next day.
+It’s no secret that replacing your contacts more often keeps your eyes healthier and happier, which is why daily disposable lenses are so popular.
+But there are many other factors to consider before you make your choice.

-Most optometrists will agree that contacts can be worn for about 10-16 hours at a time or as long as your eyes can comfortably tolerate them.
+Most optometrists agree that you can wear contacts for about 10-16 hours a day or as long as your eyes can comfortably tolerate them.
 Whether you choose daily disposable or monthly lenses, this recommendation is the same.
-If you want to wear your contacts for longer each day, look for lenses with extra moisture like the Air Optic Aqua for monthly lenses or DAILIES AquaComfort Plus for daily disposables.
+If you want to wear your contacts for longer each day, look for lenses with extra moisture like the Air Optix® plus HydraGlyde® for monthly lenses or DAILIES® AquaComfort® Plus for daily disposables.